Ultimate Lakeland Real Estate Investing Guide for 2026

 Population Growth

-Population growth numbers are crucial for your potential purchase contract buyers.
-If they realize the community is multiplying, they will decide that additional housing units are required.
-This involves both rental and resale properties.
-A place that has a declining community will not interest the investors you want to purchase your purchase contracts.
+Population growth information is something that investors will analyze in greater detail.
+When they realize the community is multiplying, they will conclude that more housing units are required.
+This includes both leased and ‘for sale' real estate.
+A place that has a shrinking population does not draw the real estate investors you want to purchase your purchase contracts.

 Median Population Age